Affiliate links on Android Authority may earn us a commission. Learn more.

 The Cube Shadow is the thinnest and lightest AirTags alternative

-AirTags and similar trackers are fairly unobtrusive, but if you want something ultra-thin, the Cube Shadow is a great option.
+AirTags and similar trackers are fairly unobtrusive, but the Cube Shadow is an excellent option if you want something ultra-thin.
 At just 2mm thin, you can stick it to just about any device in your house and forget it exists until you need it.

-The Cube Shadow has more going for it than just size, of course.
+Of course, the Cube Shadow has more going for it than just size.
 It also features a rechargeable battery, which helps keep the thickness to a minimum.
 Cube also totes IP67 water resistance, although we don’t recommend dunking your devices in water to test it.
 The alarm is nice and loud at 100dB, too.

 However, we weren’t a fan of Cube’s software.
 It’s less intuitive than options from Samsung or Tile, and it’s very prone to false alarms.
 It does have crowd find, although this particular tracker is mainly designed to be used at home for laptops, remotes, or medical devices like an insulin pump.
-Cube makes a more standard keychain model ($24.95) and a Pro model ($29.95), although we wouldn’t necessarily recommend those models over other AirTags alternatives.
+Cube makes a more standard keychain model ($24 at Amazon) and a Pro model ($29 at Amazon), although we wouldn’t necessarily recommend those models over other AirTags alternatives.

 What makes it stand out